-Wearing a warm hat while running can help keep clothing to a minimum.
+Wearing a warm hat can help keep your clothing to a minimum.

 The first thing to hurt from cold when I run is my hands!
 I’m guessing a lot of that has to do with the fact that my hands stick out in front of me, leading the way?
-So, I wear a thin pair of gloves, and can sick into them into my waist band when I decide I don’t need them anymore.
+So, I wear a pair of gloves and can sick into them into my waistband when I decide I don’t need them anymore.